Boundary Flat Bands with Topological Spin Textures Protected by Sub-chiral Symmetry: Spin textures and quantized Berry phases of the zero-energy edge flat bands in the two-dimensional model

+{\zb Let us now move to calculate the Berry connection and Berry phase.
+As is known, for Bloch states, the Berry connection is determined by the cell-periodic part of the Bloch wave functions.
+For here the boundary states, their wave functions can also be interpreted as Bloch states, but the associated momenta in the plane-wave part are complex rather than real due to the decaying nature of the wave functions of the boundary states.
+Based on this perspective, the Berry connection for the boundary flat bands should also be determined by the cell-periodic part.
+Accordingly, we have

+This is one perspective.
+We can also adopt another different perspective to define the Berry connection.
+That is, we can view that all lattice sites in the open boundary direction (here the $x$ direction, which is the decaying direction of the boundary states) as sublattice degrees of freedom of a big unit cell.
+Under this perspective, the two-dimensional Hamiltonian effectively reduces to a one-dimensional Hamiltonian.
+Since now all lattice sites in the $x$ direction become internal degrees of freedom, the cell-periodic part of these zero-energy states become $|\Psi_{L}(k_{y})\rangle$.
+Accordingly, the Berry connection is defined as

+The above two definitions of the Berry connection are in fact equivalent.
+To see this, note that a direct calculation of the above formula gives \begin{widetext}

+\end{widetext} The next step is to show that, in the second line of the above equation, the terms in the bracket must cancel with each other.
+This fact can easily be inferred by recalling that $\xi_{+}$ and $\xi_{-}$ are either both real or complex conjugate to each other.
 When $\xi_{+}$ and $\xi_{-}$ are real (when $\Lambda(k_{y})>t_{x}$ for arbitrary $k_{y}$, the realness of $\xi_{+}$ and $\xi_{-}$ is ensured), the terms in the bracket must cancel with each other as the intraband Berry connection is a real quantity.
 The other situation is that $\xi_{+}$ and $\xi_{-}$ are complex and conjugated to each other, i.e., $\xi_{+}^{*}=\xi_{-}$.
-It is easy to see that, in this situation, the two terms in the bracket are also real, so they also have to cancel with each other due to the same reason.
-Accordingly, one can find that the Berry connection is given by
+It is easy to see that, for this situation, the two terms in the bracket are also real, so they also have to cancel with each other due to the same reason. }